hubotio/evolution/CONTRIBUTING.md

 After feedback from the community has been gathered, the maintainers will make a decision on whether to `accept` or `reject` the proposal.

+Once a proposal has been accepted, it is usually up to the proposal author to implement it or discuss with the maintainers who will lead the implementation.

 ## Proposal states

 A proposal can be in one of several states: